 In 1989, Milford Zornes, a renowned watercolor painter and teacher, learned that he had macular degeneration.
 The good news, his ophthalmologist said, was that he probably wouldn’t go completely blind.
-The bad news was that his vision would be compromised for the rest of his life.
+The bad news?
+He’d have compromised vision for the rest of his life.
 Nothing could be done about it.

 Seven years later, Zornes would affirm that, despite macular degeneration, he was at his peak as a painter.
-Before reaching this point of affirmation, however, he suffered a prolonged period of grief.
-“No matter how reasonable and fair-minded one may be, this personal disaster is the single most important one ever experienced,” he wrote about his macular degeneration in a 1996 essay, “Demand to See.”
+Before reaching this point of affirmation, however, he suffered a prolonged period of grief, which he wrote about in a 1996 essay, “Demand to See”.
+“No matter how reasonable and fair-minded one may be, this personal disaster is the single most important one ever experienced.”

-“Demand to See” is the only sustained piece of writing I know of by an artist about the personal experience of having macular degeneration.
+“Demand to See” is the only sustained piece of writing I know of by an artist about having macular degeneration.
 In his essay, Zornes recounts his first despairing years after his diagnosis.
 Then he describes his cautious optimism as he began to accept his new reality, making changes to his life and studio practices that eventually allowed him to continue painting.

 Zornes put a lot of physical and emotional effort into writing “Demand to See.”
-This shows in the prose, which reads as having been laboriously drafted.
+The prose shows this and reads as having been laboriously drafted.
 (Which in fact it was.)
-He describes writing in longhand, following “the rhythm of letters,” unable to look back on what he had written, keeping his “nose to paper and shaping each letter and word as completely as possible.”
-He said the reason he made such an effort is that he wanted those who shared his experience of vision loss to understand that “there is life after macular degeneration, that not all senses are set on hold because of this one limitation.”
+As he describes, he wrote in longhand, following “the rhythm of letters,” unable to look back on what he had written, keeping his “nose to paper and shaping each letter and word as completely as possible”.
+He made this effort because he wanted people in a similar situation to understand that “there is life after macular degeneration, that not all senses are set on hold because of this one limitation.”

 And yet, in “Demand to See,” Zornes gives us something more than a story of personal transcendence over loss.
 More important, perhaps, he gives us an honest depiction of what it’s like to lose a major faculty like sight and how hard it is to reorient oneself to a new reality.
-Before he could discover the good in macular degeneration, he had to experience anger, grief, frustration, fear, and many other emotions that we often have a hard time acknowledging as part of our experience.
+Before he could discover the good in macular degeneration, he had to experience anger, grief, frustration, fear, and many other emotions that we often have a hard time acknowledging.